PRE CRUISE - DISCOVER DENALI

 Airport transfers as applicable

-Please Note: Guests booking their own flights (independent of the cruise line) are responsible for ensuring that the cruise line has the most current and updated departure information so your transfer can be arranged.
-Should you book any additional nights independently of the cruise line, a departure transfer is not provided.
+Please Note: Guests booking their own flights (independent of the cruise line) are responsible for ensuring that the cruise line has the most current and updated arrival information so your transfer can be arranged.
+Should you book any additional nights independently of the cruise line, an arrival transfer is not provided.

 Gratuities for tour director and motor coach driver, personal expenses, and any meals not listed above.